Becky Lyne

-Becky Lyne is a former international middle-distance runner from Great Britain, who won a bronze medal in the 800 metres at the 2006 European Athletics Championships.
+Becky Lyne (July 4, 1982, Sheffield, South Yorkshire, England) is a former international middle-distance runner from Great Britain, who won a bronze medal in the 800 metres at the 2006 European Athletics Championships.

 Early life

 Lyne was born on 4 July 1982 in Sheffield, South Yorkshire, England.

 She attended Nether Green Junior School where she found her love for running as part of the cross-country team.
 She was a pupil at Tapton School, which was also attended by the former Olympic middle-distance champion Sebastian Coe.

 Following school, Lyne studied Sports Science at Loughborough University where she achieved First Class Honours.
 She completed a second degree in Spanish at Butler University in Indianapolis, Indiana, United States in 2003.

 She joined the Hallamshire Harriers Athletics Club in 1994 and success at city and county level soon followed, which eventually led to her first international vest for England in 1997 over 1,500m at the Home Countries International.

 Lyne enjoyed a successful junior athletics career under the tutelage of Gordon Surtees, which culminated in winning the 800 metres at the 2003 European Athletics U23 Championships in Bydgoszcz, Poland.